Erkenoss/holbertonschool-system_engineering-devops/web_infrastructure_design/README.md

 - TCP/IP is a data link protocol used on the Internet to enable computers and other devices to send and receive data.
 - The acronym TCP/IP stands for Transmission Control Protocol/Internet Protocol.
 It allows devices connected to the Internet to communicate with each other across networks.

+## ADD ELEMENT

+- I have add a new flowchart: This file 1-distributed_web_infrastructure
+- I have add HAproxy, a new web server, a new appli server and this own codebase.
+- The Haproxy is a load-balancer.
+He is use for keep an eye on the trafic network and dispatch the different users between the different web server.
+- The other web and appli server work as a pair, same for codebase.
+If we have one momre web server, we need a new appli server by convinience and for keep the trafic under control.

+ ## NEW FEATURE

+-